New FDA-approved drug can slow vision loss for those with age-related eye disease

 Adults with no risk factors for eye disease should get a comprehensive, baseline eye evaluation at the age of 40, according to the American Academy of Ophthalmology (AAO).
 Between 40 and 54, they should see an ophthalmologist every two to four years, then every one to three years between the ages of 55 and 64.
 By 65, an ophthalmologist should perform an exam every year or two "as the incidence of unrecognized ocular disease increases with age," AAO says.

-While many eyewear stores can perform a number of tests, LaPook said a retinal specialist will be the one to specifically test for geographic atrophy.
+While many eyewear stores can perform a number of tests, a retinal specialist will be the one to specifically test for geographic atrophy.

 There are two forms of macular degeneration, a wet form and a dry form.
 The wet form causes abnormal blood vessels to grow under the retina causing scarring on the macula.
-It impacts 15% of people and an available treatment option has been on the market for many years, according to LaPook.
+It impacts 15% of people and an available treatment option has been on the market for many years.

 The dry form is more common and causes the macula to get thinner and tiny protein clumps called drusen to grow.
 Until the FDA approved Syfovre, no treatment existed.